hitechbeijing/vim-centos-package/README.md

 # vim-centos-package

-This is a project for building Nightly Vim centos rpm package.
+This is a project for building Nightly Vim centos rpm package sources from (<a href="https://github.com/vim/vim">vim</a>).

 Please make sure you have choose the right version el6 is build for centos 6